adrian-moisa/visual-school/01-basic-html/01-my-first-html/README.md

 ## Tasks
 *These are simple tasks meant to teach you the basics.
 In the next lessons the tasks will be closer to real life scenarios*
 - **Basic page**
-    - Create a HTML file named `index.html` which displays the text "This is my first html document" in a paragraph.
+    - Create a HTML file named `index.html` which displays the text "This is My first HTML document" in a paragraph.
     - Open this page in a browser.
 So far you don't need a server.
     - Change the title of the page that is visible in the browser topbar.
 Use `<title>` tag in the `<head>` section.
 If you don't have a head section add it now.